Dubai property market 2025

 HNWI Preferences:

-2. Sustainable construction and smart home integration
+1. Design authenticity, sustainable construction, and smart home integration

-3. Community-oriented developments with premium amenities
+2. Community-oriented developments with premium amenities

-4. Branded residences offering exclusivity
+3. Branded residences offering exclusivity (like Mercedes Benz Places)

 4. Off-Plan vs. Secondary Market Dynamics

-The off-plan segment experienced explosive growth throughout 2024:
+The off-plan segment has experienced explosive growth:

-2. Constituted 64% of all residential sales in 2024
+1. Constituted 64-68% of all residential sales

-4. Primary market sales: AED 334.1 billion (30% YoY increase) across 119,800 transactions (51% volume increase)
+2. Primary market sales: AED 334.1 billion (30% YoY increase) across 119,800 transactions

 Q3 2025 Acceleration: Off-plan properties accounted for 76% of all transactions in Q3 2025, signaling continued investor confidence in Dubai's future development pipeline.